amaranth-lang/amaranth/docs/guide.rst

     Instances of :class:`Module` also implement the :meth:`~Elaboratable.elaborate` method, which returns a special object that represents a fragment of a netlist.
 Such an object cannot be constructed without using :class:`Module`.

-The :pc:`platform` argument received by the :meth:`~Elaboratable.elaborate` method can be :pc:`None`, an instance of :ref:`a built-in platform <platform>`, or a custom object.
+The :py:`platform` argument received by the :meth:`~Elaboratable.elaborate` method can be :py:`None`, an instance of :ref:`a built-in platform <platform>`, or a custom object.
 It is used for `dependency injection <https://en.wikipedia.org/wiki/Dependency_injection>`_ and to contain the state of a design while it is being elaborated.

 .. important::